-(3) A Work by More Than Two Authors and Fewer Than Six Authors
+(3) One Work by More Than Two Authors and Fewer Than Six Authors

-Cite all authors the first time the reference occurs; in subsequent citations include only the last name of the first author followed by "et al." and the year.
+Cite all authors the first time the reference occurs; in subsequent citations include only the surname of the first author followed by "et al." and the year.
 Use commas between the names of the authors.

-- First citation: William, Jones, Smith, Bradner, and Torrington (1983) found that . . . (narrative citation); (Song, O'Grady, Cho, & Lee, 1997) (parenthetical citation) - Second citation: William et al. (1983) studied the effect of . . . (narrative citation); (Song et al., 1997) (parenthetical citation)
+- First citation: William, Jones, Smith, Bradner, and Torrington (1983) found that . . . (in-text citation); (Song, O'Grady, Cho, & Lee, 1997) (citation in parentheses) - Second citation: William et al. (1983) studied the effect of . . . (in-text citation); (Song et al., 1997) (citation in parentheses)

-(4) A Work by Six or More Authors
+(4) One Work by Six or More Authors

-Cite only the last name of the first author followed by "et al." and the year in the first and subsequent citations.
-(In the reference list, the last names of the first six authors and the final author should be spelled out; after the sixth author's name, use an ellipsis in place of the author names, and provide the final author name.)
+Cite only the surname of the first author followed by "et al." and the year in the first and subsequent citations.
+However, in the reference list, the surnames of all six or more authors should be spelled out.